hjabbar-xavor/sample-next/README.md

 ⚠ To be able to run the export, the site has to be build [without fallback pages](https://nextjs.org/docs/messages/ssg-fallback-true-export).
 The starter is turning the fallback pages on unless the `STATIC_EXPORT` environment variable set to `true`.

-To generate the site locally, run fun following commands:
+To generate the site locally, run fun following command:

 ```sh
 yarn static-export